Kimball Castle

 Kimball Castle is the former summer estate of railroad magnate Benjamin Ames Kimball.
 It is located on a hill overlooking Lake Winnipesaukee in the town of Gilford, New Hampshire, United States.
 Although portions of the Kimball's original 300 acre estate have been subdivided, much of it remains conservation land managed by the town.
 The 20.1 acre subdivided portion on which the 2 1/2-story medieval-style castle stands is privately owned and no longer part of the Charlotte Kimball trust.

+Kimball Castle sustained significant damage due to a fire on August 27, 2025, and as a result, has been determined to be a total loss, with demolition likely necessary.